mskcc/vcf2maf/docs/vep_maf_readme.txt

 44. n_alt_count - read depth supporting the variant allele in normal BAM

-The next column is relevant to analyses that consider the effect of the variant on all alternate isoforms of the gene, or on other downstream/upstream transcripts.
+The next column is relevant to analyses that consider the effect of the variant on all alternate isoforms of the gene, or on non-coding/regulatory transcripts.
 The effects are sorted first by transcript biotype priority, then by effect severity, and finally by decreasing order of transcript length.
-Each effect in the list is in the format [Effect,Transcript_ID,HGVSp].
+Each effect in the list is in the format [SYMBOL,Consequence,HGVSp,Transcript_ID].

 45. all_effects - a semicolon delimited list of all possible variant effects, sorted by priority